RieTamura/bluesky-langapp/mobile/README_OAUTH.md

 - Do not embed confidential client secrets or other sensitive credentials inside mobile app binaries.
 Mobile apps are public clients and secrets can be extracted.
 - Prefer DPoP or other token-binding mechanisms instead of hard client secrets when possible.
 The example metadata enables `dpop_bound_access_tokens`.
 - Follow platform guidance for App Links / Universal Links to reduce interception and phishing risk.

+  Additional secret-management recommendations:

+  - Use Authorization Code with PKCE; do not embed confidential client secrets in the app.
+  - Store tokens/keys in platform secure storage (iOS Keychain, Android Keystore).
+  - Prefer short-lived access tokens and rotate refresh tokens.
+  - Handle refresh tokens on a secure backend when possible (avoid embedding them in the app).
+  - Provide token revocation/rotation and monitor for compromised tokens.
+  - Avoid committing secrets or private keys in app resources.
+  - Use DPoP, mTLS, or other token-binding mechanisms where supported.